wp-plugins/squirrly-seo/readme.txt

 Once you start having bigger content marketing and SEO needs (more than one article posted per week), you can go PRO.
 Read more about it in the FAQ section.

-Neil Patel, the co-founder of Kissmetrics and Crazy Egg, recommends us as one of the best wordpress seo plugins that really helps to improve traffic. http://www.quicksprout.com/university/how-to-maximize-your-seo-traffic-with-these-must-have-wordpress-plugins/

 <em>"Wow ,I've been using your tool for a week now and one of my blog ranked no1 out of a million for its key word... amazing"</em>

 <h3>Reviews</h3>